Do Technical Indicators Actually Work? We Ran 856 Statistical Tests to Find Out

 These are presented as facts.
 They are rarely tested as hypotheses.

 We tested them.
 All of them.
-With the kind of statistical rigor that would survive peer review: Welch’s t-tests, 5,000-to-10,000 permutation bootstraps, Bonferroni correction for multiple comparisons, and Cohen’s d effect sizes.
+With the kind of statistical rigor that would survive peer review: Welch’s t-tests, 5,000–10,000 permutation bootstraps, Bonferroni correction for multiple comparisons, and Cohen’s d effect sizes.
 856 hypothesis tests total.

 Here’s what held up — and what collapsed.